Ananddd06/Resume_Builder_Website/README.md

 Once your resume is ready, click the "Download Resume" button to generate a PDF of your resume.
 The downloaded file will be ready for submission to potential employers.
 6. Premium Template & Payment
 If you want access to premium templates, you can use the fake Braintree payment integration to simulate a payment for the premium features.
-This allows users to access premium templates after simulating a successful transaction.
+This allows users to access premium templates after simulating a successful transaction .